Possibility / Realistic Goals (1)

 A. It usually begins when a cold virus blocks the sinus drainage opening, allowing a secondary bacterial infection to take hold.
 In chronic cases, mucosal inflammation and structural problems are the main causes rather than bacteria.

-View details →Q Why is chronic sinusitis so difficult to cure?
+View details →Q Why is chronic sinusitis difficult to cure?

 View details →# Food / Triggers (2)